micartey/Cardinal-Anticheat/README.md

 5. Export your addon to `plugins//CAC//addons`
 6. Reload your server or use `/cac addon load <addon>` and you're done!

+## Power of addons

+Addons are supported for every [**Spigot**](https://github.com/SpigotMC) version on which Cardinal-Anticheat is supported.
+This gives you the ability to create multiversion extensions.
+Futhermore, you get access to a [**bunch of events**](http://167.86.120.207/doc/allclasses-noframe.html) which are either packet or spigot based.

 ### Bugs & False positives